ak15199/rop/README.md

-This project is designed to generate a number of distinctive animations on a 16x16 grid of LEDs via OPC, to a FadeCandy board, and with just a few exceptions the code will mostly work with other grid sizes as well
+This project is designed to generate a number of distinctive animations on a grid of LEDs via OPC, to a FadeCandy board.

 If you're not already familiar, go check out https://github.com/scanlime/fadecandy for more background on this project.